0x61nas/pinterest-login/README.md

 Asynchronous, and uses async-std as the runtime by default (you can use tokio if you want)

+>  WARNING: This project isn't officially supported by Pinterest, and it's not affiliated with Pinterest in any way.

 ## Examples

 ### With the `async-std` runtime